liav2002/InfoRet_0871_4852/Task2/README.md

 This report will discuss how we work and the results.

-# How used the data of matrices:
+# How I used the data of matrices:

 I retrieved all groups of matrices to data structure of list of lists: